Need an Application?

 Back in 2003, the City of Cloquet had its water system evaluated and as a result of this study, it was determined that portions of Cloquet’s well supply are highly vulnerable to possible contamination.
 This is primarily due to the fact that all of Cloquet’s water wells are relatively shallow in depth (73 to 144 feet) and the heavy concentrations of sand and gravel soils, that hold our groundwater supply, extend upwards close to the land surface.
 This can provide a direct route for harmful substances or other sources of pollution to seep in from the surface, come in contact with our groundwater and eventually migrate towards the supply wells.

-As part of the 2003 evaluation, Cloquet identified two separate Wellhead Protection Areas for its major well fields.
-The Wellhead Protection Area was determined by using geologic and hydrologic criteria, such as physical characteristics of the aquifer and the effects which pumping has on the rate and direction of groundwater movement.
-To determine if your home or business resides in a Cloquet Wellhead Protection Area, select the following link:
+As part of the 2003 evaluation and update in 2016, Cloquet identified two separate wellhead protection areas or Drinking Water Supply Areas (DWSMA) using geologic and hydrologic criteria, such as physical characteristics of the aquifer and the effects which pumping has on the rate and direction of groundwater movement.
+To determine if your home or business resides in a Drinking Water Supply Management Area, select the following link:

 Many of our everyday activities can cause pollution or groundwater contamination.
 Wellhead Protection is a way to prevent drinking water from becoming polluted by managing possible sources of contamination in the area that supplies water to a well.